Rijksmuseum Tickets And Tours

 How to get tickets to the Rijksmuseum?

-If on your visit to Amsterdam you are thinking of visiting the Rijksmuseum, a plan that I consider a must, you can purchase tickets through the official website, buy them at the box office or visit the Hellotickets website where you have several options available.
+If on your visit to Amsterdam you are thinking of visiting the museum, a plan that I consider a must, you can book tickets or guided tour to the Rijksmuseum through Hellotickets where you have several options available:

 Are there guided tours of the Rijksmuseum and are they worth it?